Legend of the Fist: The Return of Chen Zhen

 Legend of the Fist: The Return of Chen Zhen is a 2010 Hong Kong martial arts superhero film directed by Andrew Lau, who produced with Gordon Chan, who also wrote the screenplay with Cheung Chi-shing, Philip Lui and Frankie Tam.
 The film stars Donnie Yen as Chen Zhen, a role made famous by Bruce Lee in the 1972 film Fist of Fury.
 The film is a sequel to the 1994 film Fist of Legend, which starred Jet Li as Chen Zhen.
 Principal photography for Legend of the Fist: The Return of Chen Zhen began in November 2009 and ended in early February 2010; shooting took place in Shanghai, China.
 The film was shown out of competition during the opening night of the 67th Venice International Film Festival, and 2010 Toronto International Film Festival.
-The film was released in Chinese theatres on 21 September 2010 and two days later in Hong Kong on 23 September 2010.
+The film was released in Chinese theatres on 21 September 2010 and two days later in Hong Kong.

 Plot

-The movie is set mainly in China before the Second Sino-Japanese War.
-Chen, who had faked his death has joined a group of Chinese men who help the Allies fight the Germans in France during World War I. He returns to China after the war and takes on the identity of Qi Tianyuan, his friend who was killed in action.
+The film is mainly set in China before the Second Sino-Japanese War.
+Chen Zhen joins a group of Chinese soldiers who fight alongside the Allies against the Germans in France during World War I. After the war, he returns to China and takes on the identity of his friend, Qi Tianyuan, who was killed in action.

-Back in Shanghai, Chen joins an underground resistance movement to stop the Empire of Japan from invading China.
-He befriends Liu Yutian, the owner of a nightclub frequented by foreign dignitaries, and becomes attracted to Kiki, a nightclub singer who is actually a Japanese spy.
-One night, Chen discovers that the Japanese are planning to assassinate General Zeng, the son of a northern warlord, and push the blame to General Zhuo, a rival warlord.
-Zeng's death will spark off a civil war between the two warlords and aid the subsequent Japanese invasion.
-Chen disguises himself as a masked superhero and defeats the assassins and saves Zeng.
-With the operation failed, Tokyo sends a name list of anti-Japanese activists to Colonel Chikaraishi Takeshi, the leader of the Japanese spy agency in Shanghai, ordering him to kill the people on the list.
-Chikaraishi leaks out the list, causing panic among the populace, and pays a visit to the nightclub.
+Back in Shanghai, Chen joins an underground movement to counter an impending invasion of China by the Empire of Japan.
+He befriends Liu Yutian, the owner of a nightclub frequented by foreign dignitaries and becomes attracted to Kiki, a nightclub singer who is actually a Japanese spy.
+One night, Chen discovers that the Japanese are planning to assassinate General Zeng, the son of a northern warlord and push the blame to General Zhuo, a rival warlord.
+Zeng's death will spark a civil war between the two warlords and aid the subsequent Japanese invasion.
+Chen disguises himself as a masked superhero and saves Zeng by defeating the assassins.
+After the operation failed, the Japanese government sends a name list of anti-Japanese activists to Colonel Chikaraishi Takeshi, the leader of the Japanese spy agency in Shanghai, ordering him to kill the people on the list.
+Chikaraishi leaks out the list to cause panic among the people, and pays a visit to the nightclub.